jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 If you try this, it won't compile.
 The variable `r` is in scope for the entire `main()` function, but it's a reference to `x` which will be dropped when we reach the end of the inner scope.
 After we reach the end of that inner scope, `r` is now a reference to freed memory, so Rust's _borrow checker_ won't let us use it.

-More formally, we can say that `r` and `x` have different lifetimes, which we've marked in the comments of this example.
+More formally, we can say that `r` and `x` have different lifetimes, which we've marked in the comments of this example, using the labels `'a` and `'b` (strange names, but this is actually a bit of foreshadowing).
 The borrow checker sees that `r` has a lifetime of `'a`, but references memory that has the lifetime `'b`, and since `'b` is shorter than `'a`, the borrow checker won't allow this.

 This version fixes the bug: